-It’s commonly accepted that startups represent the future of business.
-Remember, those large corporations that lead industry started out as an idea, but like Goldilocks, startups need an ecosystem that is ‘just right’.
+But new business owners can agree on one thing - startups represent the future of business.
+Even the largest of corporations started out as an idea, but like Goldilocks, startups need an ecosystem that is ‘just right’.

-Global startup hubs like Silicon Valley, Tel Aviv, and Berlin seem to have fostered such an ecosystem, but what about those startup cities outside the top tier?
+Global startup city hubs like Silicon Valley, Tel Aviv, and Berlin seem to have fostered such an ecosystem, but what about the startup cities outside the top tier?

 For investors, these rising startup cities are increasingly attractive when looking to get ahead of the trend.